math/abs

 📖 Rule Details

-This rule aims to enforce the conversion to absolute values to be the method you prefer.
+This rule aims to enforce the conversion to absolute values to be the method you prefer, promoting consistency and clarity in your codebase.

 🔧 Options